 Achieving investment without displacement will require coordinated local and regional actions - something that requires strong leadership from MTC and ABAG.
-These actions must be grounded in the localized neighborhood needs of low-income communities and households as identified by the residents of those communities, because they are the experts on what they need to thrive.
-Well-funded neighborhood engagement and community assets mapping should inform all stages of regional and local plans for low-income communities, from development through implementation.
+These actions must be grounded in the localized neighborhood needs

+"Gentrification and displacement are regional.
+Although gentrification and displacement are often seen as a neighborhood or local phenomenon, our cases show that they are inherently linked to shifts in the regional housing and job market."
+2015 MTC-commissioned Study of low-income communities and households as identified by the residents of those communities, because they are the experts on what they need to thrive.
+Well-funded neighborhood engagement and community assets mapping should inform all stages of regional and local plans for low-income communities, from development through implementation Local implementation.
 Local government policies play a critical role in preventing gentrification and displacement, and it is essential that the regional agencies use their money and influence to promote and reward strong local policies.
 Regional agencies should fully leverage the funding they distribute, the data and mapping they provide, and the priorities they set, to incentivize local government policies that promote investment without displacement.
+"Transportation investment shapes displacement.
+Our research suggests that it's not just the investments in transportation and infrastructure that can accelerate the processes of gentrification and displacement, but the planning of such investments as well."